-Funding will be used to focus on transit asset management and planning, life cycle and safety of equipment, vehicles and other assets and infrastructure used by transit agencies, such as buses and vans, building and other rail assets.
-Through the implementation of TAM Plans, each of the region's transit providers are carefully evaluating their funding for projects that will contribute to achieving their individual transit asset management performance targets.
-As a result, TAM Plans are expected to have a significant impact toward achieving the Transit Asset Management targets.
+Funding will be used to focus on transit asset management and Public Transportation Agency Safety Plans (PTASP), planning, life cycle and safety of equipment, vehicles and other assets and infrastructure used by transit agencies, such as buses and vans, building and other rail assets.
+Through the implementation of

+TAM and PTASP Plans, each of the region's transit providers are carefully evaluating their funding for projects that will contribute to achieving their individual transit asset management and public transportation safety performance targets.
+As a result of these activities, TAM Plans are expected to have a significant impact toward achieving the Transit Asset Management and Public Transportation Agency Safety Plan targets.

 H-GAC, along with state and local government partners, have made strategic investments in transit projects and programs through the 2045 RTP.
 The fiscally constrained 2045 RTP recommends a significant level of investments for transit operations and asset management.
-A combined effort of collaborative planning, programming of projects, and critical investments in the region's transit system are expected to support and contribute to achieving the targets for Transit Asset Management.
+A combined effort of collaborative planning, programming of projects, and critical investments in the region's transit system are expected to support and contribute to achieving the targets for Transit Asset Management and Public Transportation Agency Safety Plans.
 The fiscally constrained 2045 RTP recommended approximately \$14 billion of investments in the Transit Capital category to achieve a State of Good Repair over the life cycle of transit assets.
 These investments are not part of the Corridor-based Major Investments of the 2045 RTP.